FindMySchool LogoFindMySchool

 Esher Church of England High School is a high expectation 11 to 16 school that puts structure and belonging at the centre of daily life.
 Results are solid, progress is above average, and the campus and enrichment mix support a broad range of learners, from Axiom Maths Circles and debate through to trade skills and studio based creative work.
 Best suited to families who want a clear behavioural framework, an explicit Church of England values base, and a school that takes both academic and practical pathways seriously.
 Securing a place is the main hurdle, so admissions criteria and distance planning need close attention.

 The most recent inspection outcome confirms the school remained Good, and the wider picture includes calm classrooms, high expectations, and an explicit focus on student wellbeing.
-Academic outcomes sit in line with the middle 35% of secondary schools in England (25th to 60th percentile), with above average progress.
+Academic outcomes sit above the national middle, with above average progress.

 Applications for Year 7 are made through Surrey County Council’s coordinated admissions system.
-For September 2026 entry, the published deadline was 31 October 2025 and offers are made on 01 March 2026.
+For September 2027 entry, applications open on 1 September 2026, the published deadline is 31 October 2026, and offers are made on 1 March 2027.

 For 2026 entry, the school states it does not operate a catchment area.
 Places are allocated using oversubscription criteria, with distance used as a tie break within a criterion.